|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Do you see the problem here?

-While ethically the counselor’s goals may have been consistent with Native American values, like Sylvia’s, the technique was not.
+While ethically, the counselor’s goals may have been consistent with Native American values, like Sylvia’s, the technique was not.
 Some therapists use other techniques that are confrontational and controlling, as you know.
 All of these actions are often embarrassing to Native American clients as they conflict the Native American value system.
-Thus, while the combination of Inappropriate Process and Appropriate Goals is possible, it raises an yet another important ethical question: Do the ends justify the means?
+Thus, while the combination of Inappropriate Process and Appropriate Goals is possible, it raises yet another important ethical question: Do the ends justify the means?

 ♦ Condition #4 - Inappropriate Process and Inappropriate Goals

 Finally the fourth condition in ethically counseling culturally different clients is Inappropriate Process and Inappropriate Goals.
 It goes without saying that this particular combination of inappropriate process and inappropriate goals tends to lead to early termination of counseling.
 The blind application of techniques that clash with the culturally different client’s values, as well as the rigid adherence to a goal that does not fit the culturally different client’s values, places many of these clients at a disadvantage.